-For nearly 40 years, our tugs have been providing coastal protection and carrying out missions to:
+For more than 40 years, our tugs have been providing coastal protection and carrying out missions to:

 - prevent wreckages

 - aid and salvage ships in distress

 Crews available 24/7